Coxeter-biCatalan combinatorics: Double-positive Catalan numbers and biCatalan numbers

 For each finite Coxeter group $W$, the positive $W$-Catalan number $\Cat^+(W)$ is defined from the $W$-Catalan number $\Cat(W)$ by inclusion-exclusion.
 In this section, we review the definition of the positive $W$-Catalan number and define the double-positive $W$-Catalan number $\Cat\pp(W)$ from the positive $W$-Catalan number by inclusion-exclusion.
 We then prove Theorems~\ref{hard part} and \ref{hard part finer} by showing how to count both antichains in the doubled root poset and bipartite $c$-bisortable elements by the same formula involving double-positive Catalan numbers.
 Recall that these two theorems in particular establish that the terms ``biCatalan number'' and ``biNarayana number'' make sense.
 As we prove these theorems, we obtain as a by-product a formula for the $W$-biCatalan numbers in terms of the double-positive Catalan numbers of parabolic subgroups of $W$.
 This formula leads to a recursion for the $W$-biCatalan numbers.
 Using a similar recursion for the $W$-Catalan numbers and a few other enumerative facts, we solve that recursion for $\biCat(D_n)$ to complete the proof of Theorem~\ref{enum thm}.
 The recursions discussed here all have Narayana $q$-analogues, but we are not at this time able to solve the recursion to find a formula for $\biCat(D_n;q)$.
 See Section~\ref{type D biNar sec} for a brief discussion of the type-D biNarayana numbers.

+The $W$-Catalan number has a uniform formula $\Cat(W)=\prod_{i=1}^n\frac{h+e_i+1}{e_i+1}$, but this formula will not play a large role in this paper.
+Similarly, the positive $W$-Catalan number is $\Cat^+(W)=\prod_{i=1}^n\frac{h+e_i-1}{e_i+1}$, but we will give, and use, the more simple-minded inclusion-exclusion definition of $\Cat^+(W)$.
 The positive $W$-Catalan and positive $W$-Narayana numbers have interpretations in each setting of Coxeter-Catalan combinatorics.
 (See for example \cite{Ath,ABMW,Ath-Tzan,ga,Haiman,Panyushev,sortable,Sommers}.)
 In this paper, we give the usual interpretations in the settings of nonnesting partitions and $c$-sortable elements, specifically in Sections~\ref{antichain formula sec} and~\ref{sortable formula sec}.
-We give interpretations of the double-positive $W$-Catalan and $W$-Narayana numbers in the settings of nonnesting partitions and $c$-sortable elements.
+We are not aware of any uniform formulas for the double-positive $W$-Catalan or $W$-Narayana numbers; we define these numbers by inclusion-exclusion.
+Case-by-case formulas for the double-positive $W$-Catalan numbers are found in Theorem~\ref{Cat++ thm}.

 The double-positive $W$-Narayana numbers appeared in \cite{Ath-Sav} as the local $h$-vector of the positive part of the cluster complex.
 (See Remark~\ref{Ath connection}.)
 As far as we know, \cite{Ath-Sav} was the first appearance of the double-positive $W$-Catalan/Narayana numbers and the only appearance before the current paper.